Boron: Pharmaceutical and biological applications

-Tavaborole (marketed as Kerydin) is an Aminoacyl tRNA synthetase inhibitor which is used to treat toenail fungus.
+Tavaborole is an aminoacyl tRNA synthetase inhibitor which is used to treat toenail fungus.
 It gained FDA approval in July 2014.

 Dioxaborolane chemistry enables radioactive fluoride (18F) labeling of antibodies or red blood cells, which allows for positron emission tomography (PET) imaging of cancer and hemorrhages, respectively.
 A Human-Derived, Genetic, Positron-emitting and Fluorescent (HD-GPF) reporter system uses a human protein, PSMA and non-immunogenic, and a small molecule that is positron-emitting (boron bound 18F) and fluorescence for dual modality PET and fluorescent imaging of genome modified cells, e.g. cancer, CRISPR/Cas9, or CAR T-cells, in an entire mouse.
-The dual-modality small molecule targeting PSMA was tested in humans and found the location of primary and metastatic prostate cancer, fluorescence-guided removal of cancer, and detects single cancer cells in tissue margins.
+The dual-modality small molecule targeting PSMA was tested in humans and found the location of primary and metastatic prostate cancer, aided the fluorescence-guided removal of cancer, and detected single cancer cells in tissue margins.